Are these the best water stocks and ETFs to watch?

 KSB is a German outfit that supplies pumps, valves and other services to the water industry and wide variety of other sectors, including energy, mining, and chemical firms.
 Pumps are the main driver of revenue, but the company is geographically diverse.
-Over half of all sales are made in Europe, with over 22% from Asia, 16% from the US and 6% from the Middle East & Africa.
+Over half of all sales are made in Europe, with more than 22% coming from Asia, 16% from the US and 6% from the Middle East and Africa.

 Suez Environnement (SEV)

 Suez Environnement is a French utility that specialises in water and waste management, with a particular focus on recycling and recovering water.
 It offers a wide variety of other services around the world and is present on every continent.
 Yet its core activities are predominantly concentrated in Europe – it makes around one-third of its revenue in France.